jackmadden246/Toothbrush/README.md

 # Toothbrush
-This is a Xander Project involving a Python script on a toothbrush, which is scheduled in a cloud environment
+This is a Xander Project involving a Python script on toothbrush sales, which is scheduled in a cloud environment.
+I have mounted my S3 bucket to an EC2 instance, which is used to run the script, and then send the created files to S3.
+Once in S3, the files are cleaned, made into a dataframe, and then sent to my MariaDB database.
+I have then created an EC2 instance with an Apache HTTP Server to host the website (built using PHP and HTML).